[General curriculum vitae]

 - Sailing

-- When I was young I did a lot of dinghy sailing at Bassenthwaite.
+- When I was young I did a lot of dinghy sailing at Bassenthwaite Sailing Club.

 I still enjoy sailing when I get the opportunity.
 I have never sailed